Our Progress

 Understanding the snow leopard’s needs and ecology

-• Conducted research camera studies in five countries and over several years, collecting the largest library of wild snow leopard photos in the world.
+- Conducted research camera studies in five countries over several years, collecting the largest library of wild snow leopard photos in the world.

 Engaging Communities for Conservation

-• Worked with local community and political allies in Tost, Mongolia, to protect this prime snow leopard habitat from the threat of mining.
+- We worked with local communities and political allies in Tost, Mongolia, to protect this prime snow leopard habitat from the threat of mining.
 In 2010, our efforts helped achieve local protected status for the area.
 In April 2016, Mongolia’s parliament decided to take Tost under federal protection and make it a national Nature Reserve.

-• Generated revenue of more than $1 million, and increased household incomes for more than 400 families in snow leopard habitat by 40%, through the production and sale of Snow Leopard Enterprises handicrafts
+- Generated revenue of more than $1 million, and increased household incomes for more than 400 families in snow leopard habitat through the production and sale of Snow Leopard Enterprises handicrafts.

-• Piloted the Shamshy Nature Reserve, a former hunting concession that’s now been co-managed as a wildlife sanctuary by SLT and the Kyrgyz government.
+- Piloted the Shamshy Nature Reserve, a former hunting concession that’s now co-managed as a wildlife sanctuary by SLT and the Kyrgyz government.

 Policy and strategy

-• Continues to be a key partner of the GSLEP secretariat, assisting range countries in their quest to secure 23 snow leopard landscapes by 2020.
+- We continue to be a key partner of the GSLEP secretariat, assisting range countries in their quest to expand protected snow leopard landscapes.

 Selected recognition for our work